Russian Express 2014

 This program runs in conjunction with Project GO, which includes ROTC students.
 Students will be accompanied by a UT-appointed Resident Advisor, Elliott Nowacky (firstname.lastname@example.org), who is also the Project GO Coordinator.

-Click HERE for an abridged copy of the Russian Express Information Session Slides presented to UT students on November 18th
+** NEW AS OF DECEMBER 20th** Click HERE for an abridged copy of the Russian Express Information Session Slides including updated information about the NovaMova International Language School in Kiev

 In order to be eligible to participate in this program, all participants must be:

 - A student of The University of Texas at Austin, graduate or undergraduate, who has completed (or achieved) an Intermediate- or Second-year equivalency in the Russian language by the start date of the program.

 - Have a valid passport that does not expire before February 15, 2015.